-We have all been there, after spending a day or two fixing and staining your samples, the images don't look as good as expected, the signal is not optimal, and no obvious conclusion can be drawn from the data.
+We have all been there, after spending a day or two fixing and staining samples, the images don't look as good as expected, the signal is not optimal, and no obvious conclusion can be drawn from the data.
 We have put together some tips to help you optimize your immunofluorescence staining protocol and increase the signal-to-noise ratio in your samples.
-If you are unsure about how immunofluorescence works, we recommend you read our techniques page first.
+If you are unsure about how the technique works, we recommend you read our immunofluorescence guide first.

 Tip #1.
 Plan well before you start and follow a checklist